vcunat/knot-resolver/modules/predict/README.rst

 Prefetching records
 -------------------

-The module refreshes records that are about to expire when they're used (having less than 1% of original TTL).
+The module refreshes records that are about to expire when they're used.
 This improves latency for frequently used records, as they are fetched in advance.
+The expiring condition is about 12% of TTL with penalty to short-TTL records.
+(Short TTL increases likelihood of the prefetch being useless.)

-It is also able to learn usage patterns and repetitive queries that the server makes.
+The module is also able to learn usage patterns and repetitive queries that the server makes.
 For example, if it makes a query every day at 18:00, the resolver expects that it is needed by that time and prefetches it ahead of time.
 This is helpful to minimize the perceived latency and keeps the cache hot.